 Depending on your state's restraining order laws, a threat to take your child and leave the state might also possibly qualify you for a restraining order.
 You can read more about your state's laws on our Restraining Orders page.

 The answer to this question is very complicated and may depend on many different factors.
 The laws on parental kidnapping (also known as custodial interference) are different in each state.
 In some states, it may be against the law to take children out of state only if it violates a custody order or if there is an active custody case pending.
 In other states, the act of taking the children out of state itself may not be illegal unless the parent conceals (hides) the children from the other parent.
 Other factors that may be considered are whether the parents are married (and considered to have equal parental rights) or, in the case of unmarried parents, whether the father's paternity has been legally established.
-Also, there could be a big difference if the other parent is planning a brief visit out of state, a long absence, or if s/he is planning on moving out of state for a long time.
+Also, there could be a big difference if the other parent is planning a brief visit out of state or if s/he is planning on moving out of state for a long time.
 We strongly suggest talking to a lawyer who specializes in custody matters and/or a prosecutor to find out if the other parent's actions are legal or not.
 See our Finding a Lawyer page for information about resources in your state.

-"The Children’s Passport Issuance Alert Program (CPIAP) is one of the Department’s most important tools for preventing international parental child abduction.
-The program allows parents to register their U.S. citizen children under the age of 18 in the Department’s Passport Lookout System.
-If a passport application is submitted for a child who is registered in CPIAP, the Department contacts and alerts the parent or parents.
-The passport lookout system gives all U.S. passport agencies as well as U.S. embassies and consulates abroad an alert on a child’s name if a parent or guardian registers an objection to passport issuance for his or her child.
-This procedure provides parents advance warning of possible plans for international travel with the child."
+"Parents may register their U.S. citizen children under the age of 18 in the Children’s Passport Issuance Alert Program (CPIAP), one of the Department of State’s most important tools for preventing international parental child abduction.
+If a passport application is submitted for a child who is registered in CPIAP, the Department alerts the parent or parents.
+This program provides parents advance warning of possible plans for international travel with the child."

 Note: If your child has dual citizenship, then s/he may be able to travel out of the country on the passport of the foreign country.
 The State Department cannot regulate passports from a different country, so you may want to contact that country's embassy or consulate to ask if they have a similar program.
-You will find contact information for embassies and consulates at http://www.travel.state.gov under Country Specific Information on the top right-hand corner of the screen.
+You will find contact information for embassies and consulates here.